indico/indico-user-docs/docs/conferences/papers/peer_reviewing.md

 The reviewing settings let you configure an announcement, set the scale for rating questions (explained in previous sections) and manage email notifications.
 The announcement can be used to display a message on the peer reviewing page for reviewers to see.

-Email notifications let you configure who and under which circumstances should receive an email.
-For example, you might want to email a judge when a paper is reviewed.
+Email notifications lets you configure who and under which circumstances should receive an email — for example, whether you want a judge to be notified when a paper is reviewed.
 The most common notifications are turned on by default, but you can fine tune them as you need.
 We will cover how to designate reviewers and judges and how to assign them to papers in the following sections.

 To open the reviewing settings, click on the _Settings_ button next to _Reviewing settings_.